Featured

 Government

-The political independence of the executive, judicial, and legislative branches is important in retaining legitimacy, a basic condition for the use of power by a legally constituted government.
+Political independence is important in retaining legitimacy, a basic condition for the use of power by a legally constituted government.
+Legitimacy must be maintained in its executive, judicial, and legislative branches, as well as the entirety of the federal civil service and military.
 As the values of the government’s actors become increasingly politicized, legitimacy becomes a cancer that both sides compete against each other for a treatment.
-With emotional pleas, they deride their opponent as sabotaging the legitimate cancer treatment and do what they can to elect/appoint allies, including the breaking of traditional norms.
-The side that loses an election/appointment claims martyrdom, and narcissistically alleges the tyranny of the majority to delegitimize their treatment.
+With emotional pleas, they deride their opponent as sabotaging the legitimate cancer treatment and do what they can to elect/appoint allies, including the breaking of traditional norms in order to do so.
+The side that loses an election/appointment claims martyrdom, and narcissistically alleges the tyranny of the majority to delegitimize their opponent with a victim morality.
 This back and forth of both sides claiming the other’s treatment is illegitimate, at least during the Late Republic era, intensifies, enabling the cancer to metastasize until legitimacy itself dies.

 Without general trust in a president’s administration, courts or lawmakers, chaos descends and a zero sum game can ensue.
 Officials running for election must travel with large contingents of loyal bodyguards who, as careerists, offer ways of resolving the conflict violently in their favor, tempting leaders to an end-justifies-the-means escalation.
 Whether by a preconceived coup and subsequent purges, or accidentally falling into a civil war, cynicism takes over where once, many years earlier, legitimacy reigned.